 5. French Property Surveys

-Property buyers in France benefit from a number of obligatory surveys that the seller is required to have carried out.
+Property buyers in France benefit from a number of obligatory surveys and reports that the seller is required to have carried out.

-However, these surveys fall well short of a full building survey, so do not fall into a false sense of security about the amount and quality of information you will receive.
+However, the surveys fall well short of a full building survey, so do not fall into a false sense of security about the amount and quality of information you will receive.

 On this page we review the statutory surveys that the seller is required to supply, and in later pages we consider the wisdom and process of organising your own building and land surveys.

-There are an increasing number of professional surveys that must be provided by the seller as part of the sale process.
+There are an increasing number of obligatory surveys and reports that must be provided by the seller as part of the sale process.

-These surveys are collectively referred to as the Dossier de Diagnostic Technique (DDT).
+These surveys and reports are collectively referred to as the Dossier de Diagnostic Technique (DDT).

-You would be well advised not to sign the sale and purchase agreement without the survey reports being in place, although it is possible for completion to be subject to, for instance, a clean bill of health for termites.
+You would be well advised not to sign the sale and purchase agreement without the reports being in place.

-Some contracts provide that if termites are found then treatment should be carried out at the cost of the seller, but unless this clause also includes replacement of timber damaged by the termites, then it is of dubious value.
+Some contracts provide that if termites are found then treatment should be carried out at the cost of the seller, but unless this clause also includes replacement of timber damaged by the termites it is of dubious value.

 The survey requirements are becoming an increasing burden for sellers, both in terms of the cost and the supply of information on the property to the survey technician.
 They are also a substantial legal responsibility.